BloxdCodingOverhaulProject/.github/profile/README.md

 ## About
 This is **BCOP**, the Bloxd Coding Overhaul Project.
 We're an invite-only group of bloxd.io coders who redefine Bloxd coding on our Discord server and on GitHub.

+We're more active on Discord, and that's where jasninus and Tom are.
+If you think you have in-depth experience with Bloxd API/JS coding, [apply here](https://discord.gg/ccVCFkM4Uq)!
+Our staff will review your application via interview.